dcouch440/input-validation-with-asterisk-and-notification/README.md

 `This concept will provide`

-- Asterisk is hidden if no error occurred during submission
-- Asterisk notification on titles of inputs if there are errors.
+- Error icon notification on titles of inputs if there are errors.
 - If a form is paginated state can be set to move the user back to page where the error occurred.
 - Users get a plain english explanation of where the error occurred